Picturepark/Picturepark.SDK.TypeScript/docs/picturepark-sdk-v1-fetch/README.md

 npm install oidc-client
 ```

-For this sample, import the Picturepark OIDC settings helper `OidcClientSettings`, the `AccessTokenAuthClient`, `ContentClient` and the oidc-client `UserManager` classes:
+For this sample, import the Fotoware Alto OIDC settings helper `OidcClientSettings`, the `AccessTokenAuthClient`, `ContentClient` and the oidc-client `UserManager` classes:

 ```js
 import { OidcClientSettings, AccessTokenAuthClient, ContentClient } from '@picturepark/sdk-v1-fetch';